plone/guillotina/docs/source/contrib/cache.md

 # Cache

-`guillotina` provides out of the box cache configuration, it support in-memory and network cache with redis.
+Guillotina provides out of the box cache configuration, it support in-memory and network cache with redis.

 By default it does not provide any cache, if you want to use it you need to add different configurations:

 ## In Memory Cache

-This option is recomendable when you have only one guillotina process running on the same DB.
+This option is recommendable when you have only one Guillotina process running on the same DB.

 ### Configuration